COGS18/COGS18.github.io/_chapters/A1-Syntax.md

 ## Keywords

-Python has a list of special
+Python has a list of special 'keywords', that do special things.

-In Jupyter notebook, keywords
+In Jupyter notebooks, keywords are highlighted in bolded green, to indicate their special status.

 Keywords are single words, and, other than `True`, `False` and `None`, all  that are written as all lower-case.

-Keywords are protected in Python, meaning if you try